-If you want great gardens the first place to start is fertalizer.
-Chicken fertalizer is superior in many ways.
+If you want great gardens the first place to start is fertilizer.
+Chicken fertilizer is superior in many ways.
 Due to the gizzard, chickens process everything they eat.
-All seeds and other matter are broken down to usable susbstances.
-Thus chicken manure contains no weed seeds.
+All seeds and other matter are broken down to usable substances.
+Thus, chicken manure contains no weed seeds.
 Contrast that with manure from cows or horses which do not process everything they eat down to a singularity.
-Thus the manure from these animals contain weed seeds.
+Thus, the manure from these animals contains weed seeds.
 Not just weed seeds, but fertile weed seeds.
-When using manuer from these animals, gardeners are often horrified at the amount of weeds that pop up in their gardens soon after.
-Thus chicken manure is far superior than manure from other animals.
+When using manure from these animals, gardeners are often horrified at the number of weeds that pop up in their gardens soon after.
+Thus, chicken manure is far superior to manure from other animals.
 When it can be obtained organically is it specifically valuable.

 Chicken manure purchased from stores often in large bags are sourced from factory farms.
 All the chemicals that are feed to the chickens are passed into the manure.
 That manure is then spread on your gardens containing all the chemicals that were consumed by the chickens.
 So even though you intend to grow organic produce, the manure spread on your gardens is anything but.
 Sourcing this precious liquid gold from your own flock, feed a high quality or organic feed will be far superior.
 If the flock is allowed to free range, the benefits compound further.
-The coop shaving or manure from these well tended animals will be an excellent source of nourishment for your gardens.
+The coop shaving or manure from these well-tended animals will be an excellent source of nourishment for your gardens.
 You can be assured that what you are putting on your gardens contains no chemicals or otherwise dangerous ingredients.
-Manure from orgaincally raised chickens is sought out for this very reason.
+Manure from organically raised chickens is sought out for this very reason.
 I have several people who ask me for my coop litter whenever I clean out the coops.
 They know the value of this material and use it for composting and/or spreading on their gardens.